Not currently accepting applications.

 The Identity, Community, and Participation working group focuses on how identity and community influence political participation in the United States.
 Identity –nationality, race, gender, class–has been used to define the limits of acceptable political participation throughout our country’s history, while communities are a key locus of both political engagement and citizen-state interactions.
 Questions about how these variables interact are therefore long-standing.

-The group will revisit this topic in a historical moment defined by explicit race-and ethnicity-based political appeals, debates over the relationship between gender and power, evidence that the political preferences of the poor go unheard in the political system, and demonstrations originating in communities around the country.
+The group addresses political participation in a historical moment defined by explicit race-and ethnicity-based political appeals, debates over the relationship between gender and power, evidence that the political preferences of the poor go unheard in the political system, and street demonstrations taking place in communities around the country.

 To follow us on Twitter, please click here: @SSRCanxieties.